cdhorn/CardView/README.md

 The reason this is done for each database is because user defined custom events and attributes might vary across databases.
 If the above is confusing, and it can be a little, the View Changes button in the template editor will provide a comparison of the default vs template vs database options that may help make it clearer.

+The templates are used across the card views in a unified manner, they will all reference the same set of templates.
+The actual template files follow the `CardView_template_{name}.ini` name format and the database files follow the `CardView_database_{dbid}.ini` name format.

-While the templates are used across the card views in a unified manner, each card view is registered separately with a separate set of base ini files.
+As each card view is registered separately each has a separate set of base ini files.
+If you examine one of the ini files you will find it mainly stores some position data and the active template information.
 So as a result you can choose to use different templates for different views.

 ### Layout editor